 U.S. Corn, Soybean and Wheat Exports to China

-Historic U.S. commodity sales to China are supporting high prices.
+Historic U.S. commodity sales to China are supporting high wheat futures prices.
 To date, the United States has sold 11.8 million metric tons (MMT) of corn to China, completely eclipsing the last record of 4.90 MMT shipped to China in 2013.
 According to Reuters, China is on track to be the largest importer of U.S. corn for the first time in history.
 And sales aren’t slowing down: on Jan.
 29, USDA reported a flash sale of 2.10 MMT of corn to China, the largest sale of U.S. corn to an overseas customer in a single day since 1991.

 U.S. soybean sales to China have also set records.
 To date, the U.S. has sold 34.7 MMT of soybeans to China, 190% more than this time last year and 74% more than the 5-year average.